 - 1. Update of the Excel application form using ODM - 2.
 Evidence of limited partnership existence, including federal tax identification number, Certificate of Good Standing for Limited Partnership from New Hampshire Secretary of State or copy of the Certificate of Limited Partnership stamped by Secretary of State - 3.
 Copy of partnership agreement or offering summary (draft acceptable) - 4.
 Evidence of continued site control - 5.
 Copy of construction proposals (or bids) and executed construction contract.
-Include a copy of schedule of values showing contractor overhead and profit breakdown (i.e. 6-2-6 rule) - 6.
+Projects with a construction management contract must have a GMP amendment.
+Include a copy of schedule of values showing contractor general conditions, overhead and profit breakdown. - 6.
 Election of gross rent floor (if applicable) (see Appendix H)

-The carryover cost certification must be completed within 12 months of the "date of allocation," and must be forwarded to the Authority.
+The 10% expenditure carryover cost certification must be completed within 12 months of the "date of allocation," and must be forwarded to the Authority.